hark130/hardy-remix/README.md

 #### HARE Docker Container

 HARE does some things that needs additional functionality and I got tired of repeating these steps manually.
-I wrote a Dockerfile to use `aflplusplus/aflplusplus:latest`
+I wrote a Dockerfile that essentially adds Radamsa and syslog to `aflplusplus/aflplusplus:latest`.

 ```
 docker build devops/docker/HARE_AFL/ --tag hare_afl:latest  # Just use hare_afl:latest as the docker run IMAGE (see: man docker-run)